psychemedia/storytelling-notes/hunting_of_the_snark.md

 And grabbed at the Banker, who shrieked in despair,
 ⁠For he knew it was useless to fly.

-He offered large discount—he offered a chec
+He offered large discount—he offered a cheque,
 ⁠(Drawn "to bearer") for seven-pounds-ten:
 But the Bandersnatch merely extended its neck
 ⁠And grabbed at the Banker again.

-Without rest or pause—while those frumious jaws
+Without rest or pause—[whilst] those frumious jaws
 ⁠Went savagely snapping around—
 He skipped and he hopped, and he floundered and flopped,
-⁠Till fainting he fell to the ground.
+[Until] fainting, he fell to the ground.

-[Now,] the Bandersnatch fled as, the others appeared
+[Now,] the Bandersnatch fled, as the others appeared
 ⁠Led on by that fear-stricken yell:
 And the Bellman remarked "It is just as I feared!"
-⁠And solemnly tolled on his bell.
+⁠And [he] solemnly tolled on his bell.

 *They all gathered round the Banker.
-He was black in the face, and barely recognisable, and his shock was so great his waistcoat had turned whit.
-In full evening dress, he stood up, and gibbered at them - he had lost his mind completely.
-Sitting down again, he brushed his fingers through his white hair, and rocked himself backwards and forwards.*
+He was black in the face, and barely recognisable; his shock was so great that his waistcoat had turned completely white.
+And now lookimg just like he was dressed in full evening dress, he stood up.
+And gibbered at them - because he had completely lost his mind.
+Then he sat down again, and brushed his fingers through his hair, and gently rocked himself backwards and forwards, mumbling to himself.*

 *"We must leave him", said the Bellman, "we must leave him.
-Time is running out, and if we don't get a move on, we won't catch a Snark before nightfall."*
+Time is running out.
+And if we don't get a move on, we won't catch the Snark before nightfall."*

 __Fit the Eighth.__